New interview with professional investor Cathie Wood out now. Watch the interview.

 Bill Ackman

-Fund management takes questions from investor Bill Ackman.
+Fund management takes questions from professional investor Bill Ackman.

 Learn More About Robinhood Ventures Fund I